Jebel Marra fighting swells South Darfur camps with new displaced

 As reported by Radio Dabanga last week, clashes between armed opposition forces and Sudanese paramilitary forces continued in south-west Jebel Marra on Thursday morning.

-Spokesman Waleed Mohamed Abakar added that they have seized various weapons and ammunition while one of the movement's soldiers was killed.
+He added that they seized various weapons and ammunition while one of the movement's soldiers was killed.

-“The militias burned the Owa Ateem Quran School at night and attacked civilians during their retreat from the area,” Abakar claimed.
+“The militias burned the Owa Ateem Koran School at night and attacked civilians during their flight from the area,” Abakar said.

 Many civilians have taken to the mountains of Jebel Marra to find refuge in caves.